-The radiographer and a radiologist (specialist imaging doctor) will report on review your examination at the earliest opportunity then make a written report and this will be sent to your the doctor who requested the examination.
+The specialist radiographer and a doctor will report your examination at the earliest opportunity then make a written report.
+This will be sent to your doctor who requested the examination.
 Allow 7-10 days for the doctor to receive the report.

 Is there an alternative examination?

 There is no alternate examination.